NOW SERVICING WHISTLER & SQUAMISH

 Cons of Laminate Flooring

-Unlike hardwood, which can be sanded and refinished multiple times, laminate cannot be refinished.
-Once the surface is worn or damaged, the entire plank needs to be replaced.
+• Cannot Be Refinished: Unlike hardwood, which can be sanded and refinished multiple times, laminate cannot be refinished.
+Once the surface is worn or damaged, the entire floor or section of, needs to be replaced.

 Durability and Lifespan of Laminate Flooring